barryclark/jekyll-now/_posts/2020-01-07-Ruby-Render-partial-in-layout.md

     <%= yield %>
 <p>

+##A step further:
-A step further: insert a partial into the yield
+Insert a partial into the yield

 ```ruby
 require 'erb'